yberregu/ELK_Project1/README.md

 Only the elk sever can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 159.250.76.226 tcp 5601.

-Machines within the network can only be accessed by JumpBox and work station.
+Machines within the network can only be accessed by JumpBox and the workstation.
 - Machines allow to access your ELK VM are JumpBox and workstation port 5601.
 What was its IP address?
 10.0.0.4, 159.250.76.226